The Paradoxical Theory of Change, by Dr. Arnold Beisser, M.D. (date of quote is 1970)

 Spiritual writer and leadership expert John Kuypers has written a new book that explicitly reveals how to apply the Paradoxical Theory of Change, tying in an ancient spiritual principle called The First Rule of Inner Peace with this proven psychological principle.
 The result is constant inner peace.
 Just enter your name and email address on the right side of this page for your three free chapters.

-Learn more at firstrule.org.
-Get a free download of the first two chapters.
-Available soon on Kindle and other e-book readers.
+Get a free download of the first 3 chapters.
+Available for instant download on Kindle and other e-book readers.